MicrosoftDocs/azure-docs-powershell/azps-8.2.0/Az.DataLakeStore/Get-AzDataLakeStoreVirtualNetworkRule.md

 Gets the specified virtual network rules in the specified Data Lake Store.
 If no virtual network rule is specified, then lists all virtual network rules for the account.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.datalakestore/get-azdatalakestorevirtualnetworkrule) for up-to-date information.

 ## SYNTAX

 ```